Back to Field Notes

-OpenTelemetry (OTel) is the closest thing our industry has to a shared language for observability: traces, metrics, and logs, generated in your app, exported in a standard way (OTLP), and correlated so you can answer the only question production ever asks:
+OpenTelemetry (OTel) is the closest thing our industry has to a shared language for observability: traces, metrics and logs, generated in your app, exported in one standard shape (OTLP) and correlated so you can answer the only question production ever asks.
+What is happening, and why, right now?

 Why OpenTelemetry